 - Creating Support

 - My Account

-Twenty-one-year-old Ruby Fryer and her brother, George, white residents, returned home from chopping cotton on the family's 200-hundred acre farm to find their mother, 53-year-old Lucy Fryer, bludgeoned to death near the home.
+Twenty-one-year-old Ruby Fryer and her brother, George, white residents, returned home from chopping cotton on the family's 200-hundred-acre farm to find their mother, 53-year-old Lucy Fryer, bludgeoned to death near the home.

 A chain was thrown around Washington's neck, and he was dragged toward the City Hall, where another group of vigilantes had gathered to build a bonfire.
-On the city hall grounds, the leaders of the mob threw Washington onto a pile of dry-goods boxes under a tree and poured coal oil over his body.
+On the city hall grounds, the mob leaders threw Washington onto a pile of dry-goods boxes under a tree and poured coal oil over his body.
 The chain around Washington's neck was thrown over a limb of the tree, and several men joined to jerk him into the air before lowering his body onto the pile of wood and lighting a fire for torture.

 Several men placed the burned corpse in a cloth bag two hours later and pulled the bundle behind an automobile to Robinson, where they hung the sack from a pole in front of a blacksmith's shop for public viewing.
 Later that afternoon, constable Les Stegall retrieved the remains and turned them over to a Waco undertaker for burial.